 d.
 Bonus question: Where does the coal go to once it’s on the trains?

-See a video on the big digger HERE
+See info on the big digger HERE.

 Congrats to Kirbydox, Fendmar, and Nov64 for FTF!